The Thalia Symphony Orchestra

 History and Background

-To inspire, enrich, and educate musicians and the community at large through the performance of outstanding symphonic music.
+To inspire and enrich musicians, support and showcase fine local talent, and benefit the community at large, through the outstanding performance of great symphonic music.

-The Thalia Symphony Orchestra is run by a board of directors that includes both orchestra players and non-musicians, and the Music Director sits on the board.
+The Thalia Symphony Orchestra is run by a board of directors that includes both orchestra players and non-musicians.
 The board manages all non-musical aspects of the orchestra (e.g., insurance, corporate registration, promotion, finance, fund-raising, etc.).
-The board also commissions a Repertoire Committee of musicians each February to be a resource for the Music Director for the coming season.
+The board also commissions a Repertoire Committee of musicians to act as a resource for the Music Director for the coming season.
 The Music Director works with the Repertoire Committee to make final program decisions.
-This approach works well to recognize the valuable contributions of our unpaid musicians and aims to ensure that programs include music that is rewarding to all sections of the orchestra.

 Thalia’s first season included Madame Butterfly and Englebert Humperdinck’s short opera Hansel and Gretel.
 After that season its leaders recognized that full opera productions exceeded their long-term capability, and they reduced their scope to production of the smaller musical theater pieces.
 Their other offerings ranged from chamber music, choral presentations, and symphonic music to youth and adult education.
 Their community workshops covered dramatics, poetry writing, music appreciation, singing, and even folk dancing and puppetry.
 In time, the orchestra became the centerpiece of Thalia Allied Artists’ operations.